 Roadway resurfacing programs

-This preservation work, which includes asphalt overlays, may result in alterations to crosswalks, which trigger requirements for accessible curb ramps.
+This preservation work, which includes asphalt overlays, may result in changes to crosswalks, which trigger requirements for accessible curb ramps.

 Road improvement projects

-When private developments alter existing pedestrian facilities, the developer must make them accessible to the maximum extent feasible.
+When private development work alters existing pedestrian facilities, the developer must make them accessible to the maximum extent feasible.

-Agencies such as utility companies, public transit agencies, the Washington State Department of Transportation, and neighboring jurisdictions may construct or alter pedestrian facilities within the Pierce County right-of-way.
+Utility companies, public transit agencies, the Washington State Department of Transportation, and nearby cities and counties may build or alter pedestrian facilities within the Pierce County right-of-way.

-Pierce County regularly reviews and improves design standards, policies and procedures to make sure newly-constructed infrastructure is ADA compliant and does not require a future retrofit or improvement.
+Pierce County regularly reviews and improves design standards, policies, and procedures.
+This is to ensure new facilities comply with ADA and do not require future changes.